chef-boneyard/chef-rfc/new/test-kitchen-multi.md

 be updated to include an implementation of the gossip phase, even if it might be a no-op in some cases.

+As the new functionality is only activated if one or more supersuites exist in the configuration, existing Test Kitchen users should be unaffected unless they opt in to the new features.

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,